List of Wikipedia mobile apps

-Independent developers have also released many unofficial apps for reading Wikipedia articles.
-Some apps load content from the Wikipedia site and process it; other apps use the MediaWiki API.
-Some only display Wikipedia content, usually omitting some features such as categories and talk pages.
-Some allow editing.

 Official apps

 Wikimedia Foundation

 Wikipedia apps from the Wikimedia Foundation are called "Wikipedia".

 Android

-The Android app allows editing articles directly from the app.
-It is also available on Aptoide, Cafe Bazaar, F-Droid, and GetJar.
+The Android app allows users to read and edit articles directly from the app.
+It is available on Play Store, Galaxy Store, Aptoide, Cafe Bazaar, F-Droid, and GetJar.

+A separate app on the Play Store provides access to beta features that may not be available in the standard Wikipedia app.

+In June 2025, a quiz game called Which Came First? was introduced to the app, which allows users to answer five questions regarding which historical event of two given events occurred first.